 Only 5D program students can select S203 "Science and Technology Survey for Doctoral Research Plan".
-Thus, students in the Working Professionals program in Tokyo cannot select S203 "Science and Technology Survey for Doctoral Research Plan".
+Thus, students in the Courses for working professionals (at Tokyo Satellite) cannot select S203 "Science and Technology Survey for Doctoral Research Plan".

 1.2 Minor research projects